Karine-Bauch/Karine-Bauch/README.md

   - a Moto-Rando Website with 4 others students of my school O'clock
   - a MotoGP API to share my passion about mortocycle

-- 🌱 __I’m currently learning__ HTML, CSS, JS, NODEJS, POSTGRES :heart_eyes: et many others !
+- 🌱 __I’m currently learning__ HTML, CSS, JS, NODEJS, POSTGRES :heart_eyes: and many others !

 - 💬 __Ask me about__ everything you want :zany_face: